-Prerequisite(s): Fourth-year status in Engineering or by permission of the department.
+Prerequisite(s): Fourth-year status in Engineering.
 Lecture three hours per week.

 MECH 4210 [0.5 credit] Biomechanics

 The biomechanics of biological systems; muscles and movement, nerves and motor control.
 Measurements of motion, strain and neural signals.
 The hand and manipulation; locomotion and the leg.